Google Algorithm Updates Can Make Or Break A Website

 Once your page is live, slowly and steadily building some really good quality, trustworth backlinks will give the page some authority.
-Get quality backlinks from Deeho and you can stop worrying about Google updates harming your rankings.
+Get quality backlinks from Deeho quality links and you can stop worrying about Google updates harming your rankings.

 Googles algorithm treats a link as a positive or negative vote for your site.
 Each link passes trust and authority to you, so if you build a link on a page that later gets identified as being part of a link network then don’t be surprised if Google penalises you as a result.